 The oral exam will be held no later than 4 weeks after the submission deadline.
-You will be notified by email about the exact time and place of the oral exam.
+LearnIT will be updated with the exact time and place of the oral exam.

 On the day of the exam, make sure that you arrive in due time before the exam.

 Oral exams following ordinary projects last around 40 minutes per student, including the examiners’ voting and feedback to you.
 This also applies to the bachelor project.

 The oral exam for the master thesis last around 50 minutes per student, including the examiners’ voting and feedback.

 Your graduation date is the day of the oral exam.
 Read more about graduation and the diploma.

 Apart from the length of the exam, there are no formal requirements to the structure and content of the oral exam.
 You should always turn to your supervisor / the examiner, to find out which elements the exam will consist of and what will be expected of you.

 Structure and content of oral exams for group projects